 Institute for Urban Land Use and Housing Studies:

 Established in 1948, the Institute of Urban Land Use and Housing Studies was the first organization in the United States that focused on studying land economics and urban issues.
-Initially established as a committee of faculty at Columbia University in 1946, the Institute was the brainchild of Land Economics Professor Ernest M. Fischer.
+Initially established as a committee of faculty at Columbia University in 1946, the Institute was the brainchild of Land Economics Professor Ernest M. Fisher.
 Closely affiliated with several schools within Columbia University (principally Business, Law, Economics, Architecture, Public Health and Sociology), the Institute served as an incubator to attract researchers across fields to study and publish research without specific departmental obligations.
 At a certain point in the early 1950s, the Institute staffed at least five research associates, one research professor (Leo Grebler) and two administrative assistants.
 Where the early history of the Institute is documented in self-published pamphlets, scarce information remains after 1955 with the departure of Professor Leo Grebler.

-Ernest M. Fischer (1893-1981):
+Ernest M. Fisher (1893-1981):

-Ernest M. Fischer taught urban land economics at Columbia University from 1945 until 1961.
+Ernest M. Fisher taught urban land economics at Columbia University from 1945 until 1961.
 He was appointed the first director of the university's Institute for Urban Land Use and Housing Studies in 1948.
 Already nationally known before joining Columbia, he was widely published in the field of real estate and public policy.
 After retiring from Columbia, Fisher worked as a consultant for various agencies and organizations.
 He was appointed Director of Education and Research for the National Association of Real Estate Boards.
 He also served as an advisor to the Federal Housing Administration.
 Fisher died on December 26, 1981.

 Leo Grebler (1900-1991):